GLab/glab.github.io/manuals/dev/examples/executable_archive.md

 ./start
 {% endhighlight %}

-Instead of relying on automatic config, you can of course send any other command this way, for example:
+Instead of relying on automatic configuration, you can of course send any other command this way, for example:

 {% highlight bash %}
 #!/bin/bash